pravega/pravega/documentation/src/docs/pravega-concepts.md

 make the results of the processing available for downstream processing, or in the case of an error, the Transaction is aborted and the results disappear.

 A key difference between Pravega's Transactions and similar approaches (Kafka's producer-side batching) vary with the feature durability.
 Events added to a Transaction are durable when the Event is acknowledged back to the Writer.
 However, the Events in the Transaction are _not_ visible to Readers until the Transaction is committed by the Writer.
-A Transaction is a similar to a Stream and is  associated with multiple Stream Segments.
+A Transaction is similar to a Stream and is  associated with multiple Stream Segments.
 When an Event is published into a
 Transaction, the Event itself is appended to a Stream Segment of the Transaction.

 For example, a Stream has five Stream Segments, when a Transaction is created on that Stream, conceptually that Transaction also has five Stream Segments.
 When an Event is